-- 16. While importantly the UDRP remains available as a curative tool for new gTLD disputes involving the considered transfer of a disputed domain name to the trademark owner, ICANN has introduced what is intended to be a lighter second-level RPM for appropriate cases26. - 17.
-Having evolved from a sequence of ICANN processes and committees, the URS continues to raise a number of questions, including on its relationship to the UDRP27.
-ICANN invited tenders from prospective URS providers, to which after careful consideration of the ICANN URS model and related resources, the Center was not in a position to apply28.
-The Center continues to closely monitor developments. - B. ICANN'S PLANNED REVISION OF THE WIPO-INITIATED UDRP; THE UDRP LOCK WORKING GROUP - 18.
-Accommodating the dynamic development of the DNS, the UDRP has been offering an effective alternative to court litigation for trademark owners, domain name registrants, and registration authorities.
-Nevertheless, following discussions at which the clear majority of participants were of the opinion that more harm than good could result from any review of the UDRP by ICANN as a registration-driven body29, a decision was taken by ICANN's Generic Names Supporting Organization (GNSO) to review the UDRP.
-ICANN's Preliminary Issue Report on this topic is expected in October 2015.
-Separately, the Center has participated in an ICANN policy process that has reviewed and codified effective July 31, 2015 the practice of "locking" domain names to prevent so-called "cyberflight", as well as settlement procedures in UDRP proceedings.
-The Center continues to closely follow ICANN stakeholders' intentions with regard to the UDRP.
+- 16. While importantly the UDRP remains available as a curative tool for new gTLD disputes involving the considered transfer of a disputed domain name to the trademark owner, ICANN has introduced what is intended to be a lighter second-level RPM for appropriate cases. - 17.
+Having evolved from a sequence of ICANN processes and committees, the URS continues to raise a number of questions, including on its relationship to the UDRP.
+ICANN invited tenders from prospective URS providers, to which after careful consideration of the ICANN URS model and related resources, the Center was not in a position to apply.
+The Center continues to closely monitor developments.

+B. ICANN'S PLANNED REVISION OF THE WIPO-INITIATED UDRP

+Accommodating the dynamic development of the DNS, the UDRP has been offering an 18. effective alternative to court litigation for trademark owners, domain name registrants, and registration authorities.
+Nevertheless, following discussions at which the clear majority of participants were of the opinion that more harm than good could result from any review of the UDRP by ICANN as a registration-driven body, a decision was taken by ICANN's Generic Names Supporting Organization (GNSO) to review the UDRP following the launch of new gTLDs.
+ICANN's Preliminary Issue Report on this topic was issued in October 2015 describing a range of complex substantive and process-related questions.
+In this regard, the Center provided observations highlighting the UDRP's long proven success and risks associated with any attempted ICANN revision of the UDRP.
+Following discussions at the ICANN October 2015 meeting and public comments received, ICANN issued its Final Issue Report in January 2016 recommending that the GNSO launch a Policy Development Process (PDP) to review all RPMs in two phases; the initial phase is now focusing on RPMs developed for the New gTLD Program, and the second phase will focus on the UDRP.
+The Center continues to closely follow ICANN stakeholders' intentions with regard to the UDRP, and trademark RPMs generally.